Electricity supply chain

-Transmission network service providers (TNSPs) build, maintain, plan and operate the network transmission networks in Qld, NSW, ACT, Vic, SA and Tas.
-These networks are interconnected to form the backbone of the National Electricity Market (NEM) which is the longest interconnected power system in the world and covers a distance of around 5,000 km.
+Transmission network service providers (TNSPs) build, maintain, plan and operate the network transmission networks in Qld, NSW, ACT, Vic, SA and Tasmania.
+These networks are interconnected to form the backbone of the national electricity market (NEM) which is the longest interconnected power system in the world and covers a distance of around 5,000 km.

 Reliability refers to the extent to which customers have a continuous supply of electricity.
-Transmission networks are required to meet reliability standards that, in most cases, are set by jurisdictional governments.
+Transmission networks are required to meet reliability standards that, in most cases, are set by state and territory governments.

 Distribution networks transport electricity from transmission networks to end-use customers.
 The high voltage electricity that is used for transmission from the generator is converted into lower voltages by substation transformers.
 It is then carried in wires over poles - or in densely populated areas, in wires buried underground - to businesses and homes.

-Distribution network service providers (DNSP) build, maintain and operate the networks
+Distribution network service providers (DNSP) build, maintain and operate the distribution networks.

 Embedded generation units often connect directly to the distribution network.

-Similar to transmission networks, distribution networks are required to meet reliability standards that, in most cases, are set by jurisdictional governments.
+Similar to transmission networks, distribution networks are required to meet reliability standards that are set by state and territory governments.

-At the end of the supply chain are commercial users and households who use the electricity provided from generators via the transmission and distribution networks.
+Industry, businesses and households use the electricity provided from generators via the transmission and distribution networks.